litestar-org/litestar/docs/usage/0-the-starlite-app.md

 ## Logging

-Another thing most applications will need to set up as part of the application startup is logging.
+Another thing most applications will need to set up as part of startup is logging.
 Although Starlite does not configure logging for you, it does come with a convenience `pydantic` model called `LoggingConfig`, which you can use like so: